-- 6.6.1 Reasons For Lay Off - 6.6.1.1 Elimination of regular positions by the University for budgetary reasons, or for reasons of program redundancy, including the non-viability of non-teaching positions as a result of the preceding, will be carried out in accordance with this section. - 6.6.1.2 This section does not include the elimination of regular faculty members through suspension, leave of absence, exchanges, resignations or those circumstances covered under Articles 7 and 8. - 6.6.2 Application
+- 6.6.1 Reasons For Lay Off - 6.6.1.1 Elimination of regular positions by the University for budgetary reasons, or for reasons of program redundancy, including the non-viability of non-teaching positions as a result of the preceding, will be carried out in accordance with this section. - 6.6.1.2 This section does not include the elimination of regular faculty members through suspension, leave of absence, exchanges, resignations or those circumstances covered under Articles 7 and 83. - 6.6.1.3 The ending of a limited term contract Instructor appointment does not constitute a layoff. - 6.6.2 Application